shahid129/world-of-game/README.md

 ### How I encountered problems and solved them

-Since the very begging, I had this idea about building Guess the number game.
+Since the very beginning, I had this idea about building Guess the number game.
 What I did not know was that there would be a lot of ups and downs on the road.
 >The main struggle was with the Let's Play button.
 I attached three functions with this button, anytime i click on it it goes to the game page.
 Hence User verification for that field would not work even though I added required attribute in the input field.
 After doing a lot of research and trying all the different ways I could think of, I came to understand that because I attached few function to the button, it loads to different things before html could validate the input field.

 > I, personally prefer to think and use my ideas of coding rather than looking for solution, I remember spending hours and hours on simple things like hiding a div when you click on something.
 It was so easy but I learnt it the hard way as I did not want look for solution.

 > When creating the hamburger menu at the end of my project, I already gathered enough knowledge on how to do it.
 I had the idea of adding two icons(one with three horizontal lines and other with X) of hamburger menu on top of each other.
 When you click on it, one of them hides and the other one shows up and the menu appears and EUREKA ... it worked fine.
 But alas, there was a small glitch in it.
 I tried to fix it for couple of days, But I could not do it.
 That was the time I took help from one of the videos from youtube.

 > In the begging my code was a little bit simple, the user would enter their guess number in the game.
 My mentor Ronan suggested to use buttons if possible.
 I though that was a brilliant idea to do so.
 I started coding and did the layout for buttons.
 To get the value of each number and use it in js to compare with the random number was the difficult part for me.
 I was stucked there almost a week.
-I knew there was a small code that i was missing somewhere.
+I knew that, there was a small piece code that i was missing somewhere.

 I was using this